chpladmin/chpl-website/README.md

 * `yarn test:auto`: Run the unit tests continuously, re-running the tests on any file change
 * `yarn test:ahrq`: Run tests once in a fashion suitable for the deployment environment
 * `yarn test:ci`: Run the tests once in a fashion suitable for a Continuous Integration environment
-* `yarn e2e`: Run the end to end integration tests
+* `yarn e2e`: Run the end to end integration tests, as well as e2e linting
 * `yarn e2e:lint`: Run code and syntax rules

 #### Yarn environment parameters